rayvantsahni/after-MATH/Number of Digits in Factorial/README.md

 # Number of Digits in the Factorial of a Number
-Finding the numbre of digits in the factorial of a number doesn't seem to hard but it does pose a problem if we think about it.
+Finding the number of digits in the factorial of a number doesn't seem to hard but it does pose a problem if we think about it.
 Factorials tend to increament very rapidly as the number increases, and hence need a lot of memory to be stored.

 ![image](https://user-images.githubusercontent.com/38404580/86520416-ab1b0000-be61-11ea-82a3-20dd5a4488b2.png)